Spooning

 The spoons position or spooning is both a sexual position and a cuddling technique.
-The name derives from the way that two spoons may be positioned side by side, with bowls aligned.
+The name derives from the way that spoons may be positioned side by side, with bowls aligned.

 The sexual spoons position is a form of a rear-entry position, another form being the doggy style position.
-The spoons sex position has been called one of the "basic four" sex positions.
+It has been called one of the "basic four" sex positions.